Processing

 Parse DataFrame

-This component is in Legacy, which means it is no longer in active development as of Langflow version 1.3.
+This component is in Legacy, which means it is available for use but no longer in active development.
 Instead, use the Parser component.

 This component converts DataFrames into plain text using templates.